ElynnWeijland/SixthSenseAgents2/docs/docs/lab-1-function_calling.md

 3. **Show the 3 most recent transactions**

-    !!! info
+> INFO
-        This query is valuable for learning purposes because it provides insight into the structure of the underlying SQLite Contoso sales database.
+> This query is valuable for learning purposes because it provides insight into the structure of the underlying SQLite Contoso sales database.

 4. **Show sales by category for europe**
 5. **Breakout sales by footwear**